nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 ### Build and Install Locally

-1. Only use this next command if it has already been installed and you want to run from scratch `flatpak remove --delete-data com.jagex.Launcher`
+1. Only use this next command if it has already been installed and you want to run from scratch.
+This will wipe out all saved settings.
+`flatpak remove --delete-data com.jagex.Launcher`

 2. Use these to build and run - you will need to install flatpak-builder from your package manager.